 In the years that followed, FMM continued its record of competition success, winning the Champions of Champions award for the most consistency in a pipe band season in both 2009 and 2010.

-The band regained the Worlds in 2011 before securing the title once again in 2012, 2013 and 2014 – taking the band’s record of World Championship victories to ten.
+The band secured wins at the Worlds once again in 2011 and continued the trend with wins from 2012 to 2014 and in 2016.
 During that period two further Grand Slams were also delivered, making FMM the only ever band to achieve such a feat more than once.

 2013 was a special year with Keith Orr’s Drum Corps winning the World Drum Corps title for the first time in the band’s history and – courtesy of also winning the British and European titles – securing its second Champions of Champions Drum Corps award under Keith’s leadership.